MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-synchronous-batch.md

 - **Custom images**
     - Custom image boot time can vary dramatically depending on the custom softwares and data that are already present the source.
-    - They advantage is you can have their image ready with all pre-installed software/data in the OSDisk.
+    - The advantage is you can have their image ready with all pre-installed software/data in the OSDisk.
     - Custom image source disk can be one of the three types: 1.
 Snapshot, 2.
 Manageddisk, 3.
 VHD.
         - Currently we recommend the source to be Snapshot.
 Storage has scale limits which stops Azure Batch from scaling beyond 2500 VMs at once.